RonB/angular-oboe/README.md

 Callback function which is called when the stream ends or, if your datastream is not closed but streams multiple JSON objects, then this function is called every time a JSON object is parsed, with the parsed JSON as a parameter.

+### fail:function
+Callback function which is called when the stream has an error. eg, if there is a 4xx or 5xx error.
+There is an error object passed to this function.

 ## Returned promise
 To use the data in your controller you call the 'then' function of the returned promise.